questions about migraines and headaches in a live chat for the self-help community headbook.me.

 Dear Prof. Göbel,

-Apart from the stay in Peru, which was admittedly a somewhat “act of desperation”, all steps were carried out with a migraine expert (Dr. Mühlbauer or Dr. Brand).
-It's not a series of cases, it's just that medications that weren't effective were discarded.
-Which treatment options are you criticizing exactly?
+Apart from the trip to Peru, which admittedly was a somewhat desperate measure, all steps were carried out with a migraine specialist (Dr. Mühlbauer or Dr. Brand).
+It wasn't a random sequence of treatments, but rather a process of discarding ineffective medications.
+Which specific treatment options are you criticizing?

-I would really be VERY grateful for a specific tip!
+I would be extremely grateful for a specific tip!

 Kind regards,